lyr1cx/AWS-Scripting/README.md

 # AWS-Scripting

-AWS Query Commands and etc
+Commands go in here...and stuff.